 Every real estate transaction is unique, but a reverse 1031 exchange is typically completed in six steps.

-Step 1: Qualified Intermediary or Exchange Accommodator Titleholder Agreement
+1. Qualified Intermediary or Exchange Accommodator Titleholder Agreement

-Step 2: Buy The Property
+2. Buy The Property

-Step 3: EAT Takes Possession of Title To The New Property
+3. EAT Takes Possession of Title To The New Property

 Once the purchase transaction is closed, the title to the property is transferred to the EAT.
 Again, their job is to hold it and keep it safe, under the terms of the QEAA, until the 1031 Exchange is complete.

-Step 4: Exchanger Identifies the Relinquished Property
+4. Exchanger Identifies the Relinquished Property

-Often, an exchanger may have more than one property to be sold.
+Often, an Exchanger may have more than one property to be sold.
 When this is the case, they must determine which one of them that they want to sell.
-Usually, they have this in mind prior to purchasing the replacement property, but not always.
+Usually, they have this in mind prior to purchasing the Replacement Property, but not always.

-Step 5: Choose a Qualified Intermediary
+5. Choose a Qualified Intermediary

-A qualified intermediary – QI for short – is an expert in 1031 exchange rules and they work on behalf of the exchanger to make sure they are followed.
+A Qualified Intermediary – QI for short – is an expert in 1031 Exchange rules and they work on behalf of the Exchanger to make sure they are followed.
 If any part of the transaction does not comply, there could be tax consequences.

-Step 6: Sell The Relinquished Property
+6. Sell The Relinquished Property

-Finally, the last step in the process is for the exchanger to sell the relinquished property.
-There is also a time component involved in this step and it requires that the sale of the relinquished property occurs within 180 days of the purchase of the replacement property.
+Finally, the last step in the process is for the Exchanger to sell the Relinquished Property.
+There is also a time component involved in this step, and it requires that the sale of the Relinquished Property occurs within 180 days of the purchase of the Replacement Property.

 Once the old property is sold, there is some final exchange work to be completed before it is finalized.
 Once it is, the property title is transferred and the exchange is complete.

-Rules of Reverse 1031 Exchanges
+Reverse 1031 Exchanges Rules

-A 1031 exchange can be a complicated transaction because there are many rules that investors must abide by.
-These rules are outlined in the legal text governing 1031 exchanges, and there are many of them.
+A 1031 Exchange can be a complicated transaction because there are many rules that investors must abide by.
+These rules are outlined in the legal text governing 1031 Exchanges, and there are many of them.
 A few of the most important are described below.

-Property Value
+Equal or Greater Property Value

-The property value of the relinquished property must be equal to or greater than the Replacement Property.
+The property value of the Relinquished Property must be equal to or greater than the Replacement Property.
 In addition, the amount of equity must be equal or greater.

 For example, if an investor purchased a property for $1MM and used $500,000 in debt, they must exchange at least $500,000 in equity into a property that has a market value of $1MM or higher.

-If there is a difference between these two amounts, it is known as “boot” and it is taxable.
+If there is a difference between these two amounts, it is known as “boot,” and it is taxable.

-The relinquished property must be “like kind” to the Replacement property, which is why a 1031 exchange is sometimes referred to as a “like kind exchange.”
+The Relinquished Property must be “like kind” to the Replacement property, which is why a 1031 Exchange is sometimes referred to as a “like kind exchange.”

 There are rules around what qualifies as like kind, and it is safe to assume that commercial real estate is like kind to other commercial real estate.
 For example, a multifamily apartment building could be considered like kind to a grocery store anchored retail center.
 A commercial property is not usually like kind to a residential property such as a primary residence.